nicholaswmin/dyno/README.md

 In the realm of performance-testing
-(and especially so in a runtime with a garbage-collector), a statistical method is the only way to get reliably reproducible test results, otherwise each test run would produce wildly inconsistent timings.
+(and especially so in a runtime with a garbage-collector), a statistical method is the only way one can get [reliably reproducible][reproducible] test results, otherwise each test run would produce wildly inconsistent timings.

 ### Metric structure